 - consider disabling ventilation controls with automated settings that reduce air supply based on temperature or occupancy

 - ensure exhaust fans are operational if in place.

-If you can’t modify the ventilation or choose an outdoor location, you could consider:
+If you can’t modify the ventilation or choose an outdoor location

 - reducing the number of people in an indoor space at any one time